 There is a strong suspicion that it is induced by repeated stings of Wasmannia auropunctata to the eyes, the Little Fire Ant.

 We have Fire Ants in Miami and Indiana insists on walking with her nose to the ground so it is completely possible that they are the cause and that I would not have seen one or two on her before they stung her because they are so small.
 On the other hand if she didn’t start getting these spots in Hong Kong as I believe she did I honestly do not remember seeing a fire ant there.
 That’s not to say that they aren’t there but I didn’t have a garden or a private pool where I would have had intimate and painful contact with them.
 The information does say that these spots do not bother the animal are not painful or inflamed.

 I am going to call my regular vet to see if he has any experience with this and how he handles it.
 I am sure he has seen it before and sometimes vets in particular Regions who see things more often have found ways to treat them that other vets don’t know about because they only see a case or two in their entire careers.

-Fishing Hot Spots#x0009;From precise fishing locations with GPS coordinates, to accurate depth contours and structure definition, these charts redefine the standard on the water.
-Each chart contains GPS fishing locations, compass headings, structure definitions, dept$14.99
+Fishing Hot SpotsFrom precise fishing locations with GPS coordinates, to accurate depth contours and structure definition, these charts redefine the standard on the water.
+Each chart contains GPS fishing locations, compass headings, structure definitions, depth and c$14.99